apache/doris-website/blog/from-presto-trino-clickhouse-and-hive-to-apache-doris-sql-convertor-for-easy-migration.md

 ---
 {
-    'title': "From Presto, Trino, ClickHouse, and Hive to Apache Doris: SQL convertor for easy migration", 'summary': "Users can execute queries with their old SQL syntaxes directly in Doris or batch convert their existing SQL statements on the visual SQL conversion interface.", 'date': '2024-05-06',
+    'title': "From Presto, Trino, ClickHouse, and Hive to Apache Doris: SQL Convertor for easy migration", 'summary': "Users can execute queries with their old SQL syntaxes directly in Doris or batch convert their existing SQL statements on the visual SQL conversion interface.", 'date': '2024-05-06',
     'author': 'Apache Doris',